Workflows and User Processes¶

 Unlike workflows, user processes represent workflows across all of a company and its documents.
 They are used by end-users to locate an action for more complete handling.
 A change of user process will not have any effect on the software but will show the user another way of working on a given problem.

 Processes are used by end-users to help them understand the problems which have not been handled in OpenERP.
+You can find actions that have no influence on the software, such as “Telephone customer to thank him”, and “Send a fax to reassure them”.
 As well as providing user help, processes provide functions such as:

 integration with OpenERP Help and the company's quality manual,

 showing the user the menu for finding a specific document.